AP* English Language & Composition for Experienced Instructors

 Elizabeth Duffey is a renewed National Board Certified English teacher who has taught high school and community college for thirty-seven years.
 At a time when most teachers retire, she took a job as Instructional Facilitator of Language Arts and Social Studies for the Tacoma School District.
 Her focus now is in professional development that allows teachers to collaborate in order to provide quality inquiry instruction to all students.
 She has been a College Board Consultant and reader for the Advanced Placement English Language and Composition Examination since 2002.
 Outside of her several PLC’s she enjoys reading, quilting, knitting, hiking, and cooking.

 This session for experienced teachers will focus on close-reading strategies, rhetorical analysis, argumentation, and synthesis.
 Participants will leave with an understanding of a practical approach to the AP* English Language and Composition course and exam, and its relevancy to its college level counterpart.
-Participants can expect to spend one session reviewing the recent scoring of the 2012 AP* English Language and Composition Exam.
-Also, participants will learn strategies for teaching elements of rhetoric and will spend time with some "hands on activities" for teaching prose analysis, argumentation, and synthesis using essays from a wide spectrum of writers.
+Participants can expect to spend one session reviewing the recent scoring of the 2014 AP* English Language and Composition Exam.
+Also, participants learn strategies for teaching elements of rhetoric and techniques for teaching prose analysis, argumentation, and synthesis using essays from a wide spectrum of writers.
 Participants are welcome to bring a unit or lesson to share.

 Over the course of the week AP English Language teachers will learn strategies that will allow their students to: